SatyaRaghuNandan/sparkxgboost/README.md

 0.4

-* Automatically determine the maximal number of current nodes by memory management.
+* Automatically determine the maximal number of current nodes by memory management

 0.5